Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter8.md

 </html>
 ```

-When the browser scan through the HTML above it creates a Document Object Model which is a mirror of our HTML structure.
+When the browser scans through the HTML above it creates a Document Object Model which is a mirror of our HTML structure.
 At the top of this structure there is `document` also called root element, which contains another element: `html`.
 The `html` element contains an `head` which in turn has a `title`.
 Then we have `body` containing an `h1`.
 Every HTML element is represented by a specific type (also called interface) and may contains text or other nested elements:

 ```ascii
 document (HTMLDocument)